abhinavbibek/tryhackme-labs/02-tryhackme-paths/cybersecurity101/nmap-basics.md

 nmap -sn 192.168.11.0/24
 ```

-Even if ICMP is blocked, Nmap may still discover hosts using TCP/UDP probes.
+Even if ICMP is blocked, Nmap may still discover hosts using TCP/UDP pro

 ---